 - Unroll the sponge, spread with cream, leaving a 2cm border at the end which will be the seam.
 Reserve 2-3 tablespoons cream for decoration.
 Scatter over some of the berries, then re-roll tightly.
 Transfer to a serving platter or plate and chill until ready to serve, at least an hour or two to allow the cake to stabilise.

 - When you are ready to serve, trim the ends, spread the reserved cream down the middle of the roulade.
 Top with the berries, then unroll the chocolate from the freezer.
 It will break into large shards which you can place amongst the berries.
 Surround the roulade with any remaining berries and serve immediately.

 Amount Per Serving:Calories: 576Total Fat: 35gSaturated Fat: 14gTrans Fat: 1gUnsaturated Fat: 18gCholesterol: 146mgSodium: 210mgCarbohydrates: 59gFiber: 6gSugar: 38gProtein: 8g

 FREQUENTLY ASKED QUESTIONS

 I am on a gluten-free diet.
-Can I make this roulade gluten-free?
+Can I make Classic Chocolate Berry Roulade gluten-free?